Dr. Kelly G. Manix

 Biography

-Dr. Kelly G. Manix is an Assistant Professor of Management in the Jones College of Business at Middle Tennessee State University.
+Dr. Kelly Manix is an Assistant Professor of Management at the Jones College of Business at Middle Tennessee State University.
 Dr. Manix earned her B.S. in Music Business Management and her M.B.A. from MTSU.
-She has taught at the collegiate level for nine years and completed her Ph.D. in Management at the University of South Alabama in 2022.
-Her research focuses primarily on humility, ethics, and moral leadership and influence.
-She currently serves as the Tolbert Faculty Fellow of Ethical ...
+She has taught at the collegiate level for the past nine years and completed her Ph.D. in Management at the University of South Alabama in 2022.
+She currently serves as the Tolbert Faculty Fellow of Ethical Leadership and as faculty advisor for the Middle Tennessee ...

 Read More »

-Dr. Manix has been married to her best friend, Matt, a live broadcast engineer, for 16 years, and they have an 12-year-old daughter, Luci.
-The family has two cats, Mochi and Mango.
-They love traveling, the Marvel Cinematic Universe, and trying new foods.
+Kelly has been married to her best friend, Matt, a live broadcast engineer, for 18 years, and they have a 13-year-old daughter, Luci.
+The family has two cats, Mochi and Mango, and they love traveling, Marvel movies, and trying new foods.

 « Read Less